GoogleCloudPlatform/appengine-tck/README.md

 GAE API code coverage
 ---------------------

-For each set of tests we want to get code coverage needs a coverage.txt file, where we list all the classes / interfaces we want to track their usage.
+For each set of tests we want to get code coverage, needs a coverage.txt file, where we list all the classes / interfaces whose usage we track.

 e.g.